studoverse/campus-qr/README.md

 For a smooth development experience, file and live templates exist.
 One for creating a React function component, one for creating the config of the component and one for creating the corresponding controller containing the frontend business logic.
-To copy the custom file templates and live templates to your local IntelliJ configuration:
+To copy the custom file templates and live templates to your local IntelliJ configuration available for use in all projects:

 - Execute the Run Configuration `InstallTemplates` directly from IntelliJ.
 - Alternatively, run the following command from the project root: